Skip to content

 Print the resolved profile policy:

-The printed policy now includes platform_profile, which is minimal on macOS for the built-in launcher profiles.
+The printed policy now includes platform_profile, which is minimal on macOS and Linux for the built-in launcher profiles.

 JSON Policy